Climbing the Platform

 They aren’t the greatest bit of knitting I have ever done (what with all the lumpy parts and uneven stitches).
 I didn’t expect them to be, the Checks and Charms Hat and Mittens were a Learning Project for me.
 They have served their purpose: I am not afraid of two-color knitting anymore!
 To prove it: I have my eye on one of these.

-17 Responses to “Climbing the Platform”
+17 thoughts on “Climbing the Platform

 Wow!
 Nice work!
 I know what you mean about those plummeting temperatures–Arizona is hovering in the 70′s as well–Brrrr!